A nicely-built indoor security camera that has been improved with the addition of clip downloads.

 Hive has done a far better job with the Hive View than with the Hive Camera.
 I love the ease with which you can pull the camera off of its stand and move it around your home.
 People detection is a great addition, too, dramatically reducing the number of false positives.

+With the ability to download clips, the Hive View is a product that I more easily recommend.
+However, I would like to see the ability to select motion zones to monitor, helping reduce false positives.
 If you have a Hive account already then camera integration will be a nice addition.
 However, the competition is currently better.
 The Nest Cam IQ is smarter and offers better, although more expensive, cloud storage.
 The Netatmo Welcome features facial recognition, letting you do more when it spots someone it knows coming home.